genericaylo/submission/README.md

 * Email.
 * SMS, i.e., text messaging, which is assumed to also support attachments.
 * Phone-call oral exchange, whereby one actor is calling another and offers the information verbally.
 The other actor is assumed to jot down the information manually in their physical space.
-* In person exchange, whereby one actor visits the physical space of another actor and delivers the information in paper or digital format (e.g. usb).
+* In person exchange, whereby one actor visits the physical space of another actor and delivers the information in paper or digital format (e.g. USB key).
 * In person oral exchange, like phone-call oral exchange but resulting from a visit to another persons space.

 ## Encryption and Decryption Methods